byterazor/Paper-Makefile/README.md

 init | initialize the directory for use with the Paper Makefile help | display all available targets all  | create PDFs from all TEX files in the directory.
-This is the default target. update | update all git repositories check | use the style-check.rb script to check all used TEX files for styles add-ieee | download IEEEtran style and add the cls file
+This is the default target. blind | same as all but blind the authors for review update | update all git repositories check | use the style-check.rb script to check all used TEX files for styles add-ieee | download IEEEtran style and add the cls file